c567wang/Day-of-the-Week/README.md

 # Day-of-the-Week
-Day of the week calculator made using VB6 in Grade 11
+Day of the week calculator made using VB6